Loading figure…

 “Leading opponent of campaign finance reform.
 (Sep 2010)”

-McConnell has been a strong supporter of free trade agreements and has consistently advocated for lower tariffs.
-He has expressed support for trade policies that promote American agricultural exports and has a pro-free trade voting record.
+Mitch McConnell has supported free trade agreements and lower tariffs, advocating for policies that promote trade engagement.
+He has a strong pro-free trade voting record.

-McConnell has been a strong supporter of free trade agreements and has consistently advocated for lower tariffs.
-He has expressed support for trade policies that promote American agricultural exports and has a pro-free trade voting record.
+Mitch McConnell has supported free trade agreements and lower tariffs, advocating for policies that promote trade engagement.
+He has a strong pro-free trade voting record.

 “Rated 92% by CATO, indicating a pro-free trade voting record.
 (Dec 2002)”

-Position extraction pending on 4 issues: Education, School Curriculum, Criminal Justice, Tech Regulation.
+Position extraction pending on 6 issues: Economy & Jobs, Education, School Curriculum, Criminal Justice, Tech Regulation, Elections & Campaigns.

 Source: OpenFEC · FEC profile ↗ · Mitch McConnell on OpenSecrets (deeper breakdown) ↗